-OK, now this is where the Military CRV manual goes into word overdrive.
+OK, now this is where the 1980's (CRV) manual goes into word overdrive.
 In basic definition stage 5 is the only stage whereby you aren't accessing the signal line to the target but are accessing information that has already come from the target and that may be hiding within you.